+Teaching materials based on foreign languages may be a part of the programme.
 Additionally, the teaching will support the development of the student's IT skills.

-5 Requirements for foreign language skills
+5 Requirements for foreign lanuage skilles

 The majority of the programme's teaching materials are in English.
 No additional knowledge of a foreign language is required, other than what is stated in the admission requirements.
-Level C will normally be enough to be able to read the literature and follow the teaching.
+Level B in English is required.